Airborne forces: Operation Market Garden: "A Bridge Too Far"

 Waves of paratroops land in the Netherlands during Operation Market Garden in September 1944.

 Operation Market Garden of September 1944, involved 35,000 airborne troops dropped up to 100 mi behind German lines in an attempt to capture a series of bridges over the Maas, Waal and Rhine Rivers, in an attempt to outflank German fortifications and penetrate into Germany.
 The operation was hastily planned and many key planning tasks were inadequately completed.
 Three complete airborne divisions executed Operation Market, the airborne phase.
 These were the British 1st Airborne Division, the U.S. 82nd and 101st Airborne Divisions, as well as the Polish 1st Independent Parachute Brigade.
 All units were landed or dropped at various points along Highway 69 ("Hell's Highway") in order to create a "carpet" over which the British XXX Corps could rapidly advance in Operation Garden, the land phase.
 It was a daylight assault, with little initial opposition, and most units achieved high accuracy on drop and landing zones.
 In the end, after strong German counterattacks, the overall plan failed: the British 1st Airborne Division was all but destroyed at Arnhem, and the final Rhine bridge remained in German hands.

 Operation Repulse: re-supply of Bastogne

-Operation Repulse, which took place in Bastogne on December 23, 24, 26, and 27, 1944, as part of the Battle of the Bulge, glider pilots, although flying directly through enemy fire, were able to land, delivering the badly needed ammunition, gasoline and medical supplies that enabled defenders against the German offensive to persevere and secure the ultimate victory.
+Operation Repulse, which took place in Bastogne on 23, 24, 26 and 27 December 1944, as part of the Battle of the Bulge, glider pilots, although flying directly through enemy fire, were able to land, delivering the badly needed ammunition, gasoline and medical supplies that enabled defenders against the German offensive to persevere and secure the ultimate victory.